-I officially began professionally photo organizing in 2011 and am a Certified Personal Photo Organizer through the Association of Personal Photo Organizers (APPO), a group that provides training and support in this growing industry.
-I attend the APPO National Conference annually to keep me informed of all the latest and greatest in products, technology, and organizing techniques.
+I officially began professionally photo organizing in 2011 and became a Certified Professional Photo Organizer through the Association of Personal Photo Organizers (APPO).
+In 2020, APPO changed its name and is now called The Photo Managers.
+This group provides training and support in this growing industry.
+I attend their National Conference annually to keep me informed of all the latest and greatest in products, technology, and organizing techniques.
 I also volunteer with the National Disaster Photo Rescue (NDPR) organization helping save and return photos to owners after disasters.
 I am a member of Faithful Organizers (FO), an association for Christian Professional Organizers and a past member of the National Association of Productivity & Organizing Professionals (NAPO), where I attained Golden Circle level which recognizes members who have attained an elevated level of experience and have been engaged in the business of organizing for more than five years.
 I actively participate in the local Dallas-Ft.
 Worth area chapter (NAPO-DFW) as a Business Partner Member in photo organizing and have served as Membership Director and Vice-President on the Board of Directors.

 I am so thrilled and excited to use the talents and my 100% OCD brain God has given me to help others who are not wired like me!
 I took a brain quiz once that said I have the type of brain that “constantly requires stimulus in your fields of passions”…wow, that sums up why I’m a photo organizer!

 "Each one should use whatever gift he has received to serve others, faithfully administering God's grace in its various forms."
 1 Peter 4:10

 APPO/The Photo Managers